 Online Master of Science in Biology

-Deepen your knowledge about the life sciences with a Master of Science in biology.
+Deepen your knowledge about the life sciences with Arizona State University’s online Master of Science in biology.
 Encompassing the study of all life, biology has broad applications from addressing public health challenges to climate change.
-An online master’s in biology can lead you to careers across industries that benefit from biological expertise.
+Upon graduation, you’ll be prepared to pursue a variety of careers across industries and make an impact with your biological expertise.

 Quick facts